andrew-d-taylor/drone/README.md

 4. `npm install`
 5. `npm start`

-The app should then run as a local webserver at :8080.
+The app should then running on :8080.